 - More take-up of high-quality evidence by relevant stakeholders that affects people’s lives; and

 - More buy-in from governments to institutionalize evaluation.

-In a recent book published by UNDP-IDEAS, Abdoulaye Gounou, director-general of Benin’s Public Policy Evaluation Bureau (3ie member) writes about 3ie’s WACIE program.
+In a recent book published by UNDP-IDEAS, Abdoulaye Gounou, director-general of Benin’s Public Policy Evaluation Bureau and 3ie board commissioner, writes about 3ie’s WACIE program.
 He praises 3ie’s approach to engaging with developing country governments and support to strengthen national monitoring and evaluation systems.